-- The Board is aware of the executive compensation paid in the prior fiscal year; - The compensation information being disclosed is accurate and includes all compensation paid by the employer, foundations, subsidiaries, or any other organization related to or associated with the employer.
-It also includes the value of any pre or post-employment payments made during the 12 month period before or after the term of employment; - Verifying that compensation provided was within approved compensation plans and complies with these guidelines.
+- The Board is aware of the executive compensation paid in the prior fiscal year. - The compensation information being disclosed is accurate and includes all compensation paid by the employer, foundations, subsidiaries, or any other organization related to or associated with the employer.
+It also includes the value of any pre or post-employment payments made during the twelve month period before or after the term of employment. - The compensation provided was within approved compensation plan.